iainquayle/lemnos/issues.md

 ## guarenteed

-probably rename again, something specific to evolution and maybe neurals sciences
+probably rename again, something specific to evolution and maybe neurals sciences. lemnos while dealing with automatons, still has many other connotations

 ### graph solver

 move compilation and graph backend to c modules, maybe rust instead, just easier

+see if common operations done on shapes can be extracted to the shapes, ie, the shape mashing that takes place in convs.

 ### source gen